 1. Determine friction points across the customer journey

 Strategies for improving customer experience and implementing the ideas can be costly if you don’t establish a framework for success.
-It is therefore a good idea to discover what areas need improving first.
 By taking time to establish where potential customers fall from the sales funnel, you can determine the more important and quickest ways to streamline the process.
 To get a truly accurate view of your customer experience in store, consider going through it yourself as an anonymous customer.
 A first hand experience coupled with informative retail analytics will ultimately help you to determine what can and needs to be improved.

 2. Inspire your store associates

 Working on the shop floor can be challenging.
 With customers having instant access to information on their phones, store associates can find themselves knowing less about a product than the customer asking for advice which leaves them demotivated and distanced from their role.
 Retailers can give confidence back to their store associates by giving their team access to client data and recommendations so that they have full control over the sales process.
-Doing so will not only mean happier and more engaged employees but the personalised and informed service will improve customer experience in store as well.
+Doing so will lead to happier and more engaged employees, and the personalised and informed service will improve customer experience in store.

 3.Follow up with your customers